andre-mr/offer-manager/README.md

 #### :man_technologist:	Bootstrap
 The direct use is minimal, just because the page is mainly dinamically filled by Bootstrap Table with their own style options.
 #### :iphone: Responsiveness
-It's intended to be used exclusively as a datasheet with a desktop computer, but can be used with Android devices.
+It's intended to be used with a desktop computer, but can be used with Android devices.
 #### :earth_americas:	Language
 User interface is all in Brazilian Portuguese.
 On the other hand, all code is in English.
 #### 🔒:	Sensitive data